-C) Learning to Compose Complex Tasks: Most complex tasks require several motor primitives to be executed in parallel or in sequence.
-The selection and composition of motor primitives requires a perceptuo-motor perspective, and is the necessary for learning complex tasks.
-An example of a complex tasks which requires motor primitive selection and hitting primitives is the task of learning to play ping-pong.
+Most complex tasks require several motor primitives to be executed in parallel or in sequence.
+The selection and composition of motor primitives requires a perceptuo-motor perspective and is necessary for learning complex tasks.
+An example of a complex task which requires motor primitive selection and hitting primitives is the task of learning to play ping-pong.
 Moving towards learning complex tasks requires the solution of a variety of hard problems.
 Among these are the decomposition of large tasks into movement primitives (MP), the acquisition and self-improvement of MPs, the determination of the number of MPs in a data set, the determination of the relevant task-space, perceptual context estimation and goal learning for MPs, as well as the composition of MPs for new complex tasks.
 These questions are tackled in order to make progress towards fast and general motor skill learning for robotics.

 Selected Related Research Topics: learning models for control, learning operational space control, reinforcement learning, learning motor primitives, learning complex tasks, learning to grasp, learning to play ping-pong, motor primitives for hitting, brain-robot interfaces